Setting up deductions with KeyPay

 *Note: This article has been written in relation to deductions on behalf of Australian clients.
 For other regions, take a look at the support articles linked at the end of this article.

 Getting started with deductions

-The first thing you need to do to start using deductions is to setup your deduction categories.
-This allows you to setup specific deduction categories which can be tailored to the needs of your business.
+The first thing you and your clients need to do to start using deductions is to set up your deduction categories.
+This allows you to set up specific deduction categories which can be tailored to the needs of clients and their businesses.

 To setup a deduction category:

-2. KeyPay will already setup 3 basic deduction categories for you (FBT, Pre-Tax Deduction and Post-Tax Deduction) you can edit any of these by clicking on the name of the deduction category.
-To add a new deduction category click the green “Add” button in the top right corner.
+2. KeyPay will already set up 3 basic deduction categories (FBT, Pre-Tax Deduction and Post-Tax Deduction); these can be edited by clicking on the name of the deduction category.
+To add a new deduction category, click the green “Add” button in the top right corner.

 3. Enter a name for the deduction category and select whether it will be a pre or post tax deduction and click save.

-Once you have setup your deduction categories they will now be available to be assigned to employees.
+Once deduction categories have been set up, they will now be available to be assigned to employees.

 Setting up an indefinitely recurring deduction

 Follow these steps setup a deduction that recurs indefinitely: